lexbor/docs/source/examples/html/encoding.md

 The HTML Encoding example demonstrates essential practices such as error handling, memory management, and the use of a library to enhance functionality.
-By following this example, developers can understand how to utilize the Lexbor library for encoding detection in HTML documents, while also adhering to proper coding standards for readability and maintainability.
+By following this example, developers can understand how to utilize the `lexbor` library for encoding detection in HTML documents, while also adhering to proper coding standards for readability and maintainability.